segmind/cral-docs/object-detection-contribute.md

 After all the deliverables in **section-1** have been made, use them for integrating the new network into the pipeline.

-NB: all the metadata of pipeline, including ModelConfig are stored into an asset file along with model weights and model structure in the checkpoint file
+NB: all the metadata of pipeline, including **DetectorProConfig** are stored into an asset file along with model weights and model structure in the checkpoint file

 ## 4. Unit testing

 Write testcases for the network which should do the following

-- load `tf.keras.Model` instance
+- load `tf.keras.Model` instance of `DetectorPro`
-- load weights into it via `model.load_weights()`, from a model file in tensorflow checkpoint format and not the .h5 format
+- load weights into it via `model.load_weights()`, from the checkpoint file submitted as a deliverable in **section-1**
-- convert the model into prediction model(if required).
+- convert the model into prediction model(if required) into the **required prediction model structure as specified in section-0**.
 - predict on a set of test images for which bboxes have already been calculated.